Charles Cornwallis, 1st Marquess Cornwallis: Southern theatre

 A chronic shortage of hard currency (another supply only infrequently delivered to Charleston) made it difficult to purchase supplies from any source, either Patriot or Loyalist.
 Cornwallis also attempted to reestablish civil authority under British or Loyalist oversight.
 Although these attempts met with limited success, they were continually undermined by Patriot activity, both political and military, and the indifferent abuses of British and Loyalist forces.
 Patriot militia companies constantly harassed Loyalists, small British units, and supply and communication lines.

 In August 1780 Cornwallis's forces met a larger but relatively untried army under the command of Horatio Gates at the Battle of Camden, where they inflicted heavy casualties and routed part of the force.
 This served to keep South Carolina clear of Continental forces, and was a blow to rebel morale.
 The victory added to his reputation, although the rout of the American rebels had as much to do with the failings of Gates (whose rapid departure from the battlefield was widely noted) as it did the skill of Cornwallis.
 In London, Cornwallis was perceived as a hero, and was viewed by many there as the right man to lead the British forces to victory over the rebels.

 As the opposition seemed to melt away, Cornwallis optimistically began to advance north into North Carolina while militia activity continued to harass the troops he left in South Carolina.
 Attempts by Cornwallis to rally Loyalist support were dealt significant blows when a large gathering of them was defeated at Kings Mountain, only a day's march from Cornwallis and his army, and another large detachment of his army was decisively defeated at Cowpens.
 He then clashed with the rebuilt Continental army under General Nathanael Greene at Guilford Court House in North Carolina, winning a Pyrrhic victory with a bayonet charge against a numerically superior enemy.
-In the battle, he controversially ordered grape shot to be fired into a mass of combat that resulted in friendly casualties but helped break the American line.
+In the battle he controversially ordered grape shot to be fired into a mass of combat that resulted in friendly casualties but helped to break the American line.

 Cornwallis then moved his forces to Wilmington on the coast to resupply.
 Cornwallis himself had generally been successful in his battles, but the constant marching and the losses incurred had shrunk and tired out his army.
 Greene, whose army was still intact after the loss at Guilford Courthouse, shadowed Cornwallis toward Wilmington, but then crossed into South Carolina, where over the course of several months American forces regained control over most of the state.